-Policy 21/105 Postponement of Rates - Extreme Financial Hardship Objectives of the Policy
+Policy 24/105 Postponement of Rates - Extreme Financial Hardship

 From time to time Council is approached by ratepayers who are experiencing financial hardship.
 Staff will work with applicants to help meet their commitments with payment options, payment arrangements and penalty relief.
 This policy covers the circumstances where these options will not provide the desired outcome.